dapr/php-sdk/readme.md

 ActorRuntime::register_actor(Counter::class);
 ```

-If you include an `ActorState` attribute, then you'll have a second parameter passed to your constructor which is the
+The state to inject is read from the constructor arguments, the state must derive from `ActorState` to be injected.
+You
-state object, you must include a `DaprType` attribute in the interface for Dapr to know which actor to proxy for you.
+may use as many state classes as you'd like.
+State is automatically saved for you if you make any changes to it during
-State is automatically saved for you if you make any changes to it during the method call using transactional state.
+the method call using transactional state.

 The `Actor` trait gives you access to some helper functions and implements most of `IActor`: